We are independent & ad-supported. We may earn a commission for purchases made through our links.

 By Michael Anissimov

-Michael is a longtime MyLawQuestions contributor who specializes in topics relating to paleontology, physics, biology, astronomy, chemistry, and futurism.
-In addition to being an avid blogger, Michael is particularly passionate about stem cell research, regenerative medicine, and life extension therapies.
-He has also worked for the Methuselah Foundation, the Singularity Institute for Artificial Intelligence, and the Lifeboat Foundation.
+Michael Anissimov is a dedicated MyLawQuestions contributor and brings his expertise in paleontology, physics, biology, astronomy, chemistry, and futurism to his articles.
+An avid blogger, Michael is deeply passionate about stem cell research, regenerative medicine, and life extension therapies.
+His professional experience includes work with the Methuselah Foundation, Singularity Institute for Artificial Intelligence, and Lifeboat Foundation, further showcasing his commitment to scientific advancement.

 Discussion Comments